krippilippa/matchagig-backend/README.md

 ---

 ### POST /v1/redflags
 Scan a résumé for objective red flags.
-Returns either a short bulleted list (max 5) or the exact string "✅ No major red flags".
+Returns JSON with up to 5 items; empty list means no major red flags.

 - Content-Type: `application/json`
 - Body: provide either `fileId` or `text` (not both)